ATTT-Nhom-17/secure-simulated-money-transfer-system/secure-transfer-frontend/README.md

 - `GET /transactions/{transaction_id}`

 The login response should provide `access_token`.
 The frontend sends it as a Bearer token.
+Transfer requests also include a six-digit `pin` field, which the backend must validate before creating the transaction.

 ## 4. Security fields shown by the UI